charlottenosam/al-folio/_pages/group.md

 ## opportunities

 DAWN hires postdoc Fellows and PhD students yearly and we also can host visitors.
-My group has openings for postdocs, PhD and MSc students.
+My group has openings for postdocs, PhD and MSc students at the Niels Bohr Institute.
 Inquiries from people interested in working at DAWN and/or applying for independent research funding in Denmark are very welcome.
 I am always interested in collaborating with new people.

 ---